 Take the last statement and go over it.
 See if you have some recurring charges or bills set up with the card you plan on canceling.
 Change these payment methods if you don’t want any additional charges appearing on your card.
 By doing this, you’ll remove any possible non-payment fees that may occur because your card doesn’t work anymore.

-5. Get a Written Confirmation
+5. Get a Written Confirmation on closing your credit card

 When you finally decide to make a call, you should ask your credit company to send you a written confirmation.
 This letter should have the close request and the date of closure on it.
 Put this letter in your records.
 If you notice anything strange concerning the canceled card on your annual credit report you’ll have proof that you did close the card and the account.